jbdemonte/mongoose-elasticsearch-xp/README.md

 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Coverage Status][coverage-image]][coverage-url]

 mongoose-elasticsearch-xp is a [mongoose](http://mongoosejs.com/) plugin that can automatically index your models into [elasticsearch](http://www.elasticsearch.org/).
+This plugin is compatible with Elasticsearch version 2 and 5.

 - [Prerequisite](#prerequisite)
 - [Why this plugin?](#why-this-plugin)